Bonginkosi-BBT97/ReusableUIKITSlidersLibrary/README.md

 ```
 ## Usage

-1.After installing the pod, open the .xcworkspace project.
+1. After installing the pod, open the .xcworkspace project.
-2.Import the ReusableSliderLibrary
+2. Import the ReusableSliderLibrary
-3.Open storyboard and add a View where the slider will be placed
+3. Open storyboard and add a View where the slider will be placed
 4. With the view selected, go to the identity inspector and add the slider name that will be in that view (Check list of sliders available below)
 5. Go to the view controller and add @IBOutlet weak var of type slider name.
 (Check example provided below)
 6. connect the @IBOutlet to the view container and define the label properties as shown in the example below